joshmatz/supertest-example/README.md

   1 passing (41ms)
 ```

 Huzzah!
 We have tests verifying our API will work.
+Next up?
+Adding some more complex testing.

+## Advanced Testing

+...